tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 ## The `yara` operator

-Our new [`yara`](/operators/transformations/yara) operator is a transformation that accepts bytes as input and produces events as output.
+Our new [`yara`][yara-operator] operator is a transformation that accepts bytes as input and produces events as output.
 Let's take the simple case of running the above example on string input:

 ```bash
 echo 'foo barbar baz' |